johnpeart/johnpeart.github.io/_music/2023-11-18-that-feels-good.md

 I saw Jessie Ware at Alexandra Palace tonight as part of the ‘That!
 Feels!
 Good!’ tour.

 It was transcendent.
-A wonderful mix of disco and r’n’b that had everyone singing, dancing and vibing along.
+A wonderful mix of disco and r‘n’b that had everyone singing, dancing and vibing along.